 When Courage comes back to the igloo after his reconnaisance trip he finds Muriel’s apron.
 Both Muriel and Eustace are gone.
 It is up to Courage to save them.

-The battle sequence looks a bit like the beginning of the first Ice Age movie, making use of all the possible natural features of the North Pole as it exists inside our imaginations: Sliding down steep, snowy hills, falling into holes in the ice, re-emerging in ice-blocks.
+The big struggle sequence looks a bit like the beginning of the first Ice Age movie, making use of all the possible natural features of the North Pole as it exists inside our imaginations: Sliding down steep, snowy hills, falling into holes in the ice, re-emerging in ice-blocks.

 For variation we see Courage in very high places and also very low — including under the water.
 In an exaggerated story, make the most of the natural features of your chosen landscape.
 Go high, go low — go big, go small, and everything in between.